florisvanvugt/omega_cpp_py/readme.md

 - [ ] **Mock Inmotion** with some adjustments, we could pretend this is a planar robot and use it to test Inmotion2 code.
 - [ ] **Super-user** do we have to be that to launch the robot code?
 - [ ] **Instability** of the servo control - I wonder what this is due to?
+- [ ] Separate the user-defined controllers from the rest of the code

 ## Programmer's notes